wayoutworks/awp/README.md

 **Requires PHP:** 5.6
 **Stable tag:** 0.0.1

-Agility WP Theme is an blizzing fast theme for Bloggers, Business, WooCommerce, and Portfolio, etc. Build on the top of Bootstrap 5 with some amazing customization option. best Suited for any bussiness.
+Agility WP Theme is a blazing fast theme for Bloggers, Business, WooCommerce, and Portfolio, etc. Build on the top of Bootstrap 5 with some amazing customization options. best Suited for any business.

 ## Description

 Agility WP is a WordPress Theme that is designed for real case scenarios.
 Agility is following some world-class UI and UX Rules to best fit for Bloggers, E-Commerce, Marketing, Portfolio websites.

 Agility WP is highly customizable and SEO Friendly.
 Agility WP is tested for Good SEO and Performance.
-We focus more to make this Theme Lightweight, SEO Friendly, and blazing fast.
+We focus more to make this Theme Lightweight, SEO Friendly and blazing fast.
 The theme is having a clean UI that attracts many of its users.

-We did a good job in making Agility WP Responsive, Cross-Browser Support, WooCommerce Ready, Gutenberg, Eleementor, DIVI, Breaver Ready, Always UP TO DATE concerning current WordPress Version.
+We did a good job of making Agility WP Responsive, Cross-Browser Support, WooCommerce Ready, Gutenberg, Eleementor, DIVI, Beaver Ready, Always UP TO DATE concerning current WordPress Version.

-Looking for an amazing WordPress Theme for your new website which has 24x7 Support and continues improvemnt?
+Looking for an amazing WordPress Theme for your new website which has 24x7 Support and continuous improvement?
 Welcome to LucenWorld.

 ## Installation

 ### From within WordPress

 1. Visit "Appearance > Themes > Add New"
-2. Search for "Agilty WP"
+2. Search for "Agility WP"
 3. Install and activate

 ### Using FTP